-Official: Mexico’s President ‘Considering’ Scrapping US Trip
+Mexico President Cancels US Trip Amid Tensions

 “I regret and reject the decision of the U.S. to build the wall,” he said.
 “I have said time and again, Mexico will not pay for any wall.”

-“Based on the final report from the Mexican officials who are in Washington right now … I will make decisions about what to do next,” he said.

-After talking tough about the wall, he held out an olive branch, saying “Mexico re-affirms its friendship with the people of the United States, and its willingness to reach agreements with its government.”

-The decision to possibly rethink the visit comes amid growing outrage in Mexico, and a sense among many that Pena Nieto has been too weak in the face of Trump’s tough policy stance.
+The decision to cancel the visit comes amid growing outrage in Mexico, and a sense among many that Pena Nieto has been too weak in the face of Trump’s tough policy stance.

-The senior official, who was not authorized to discuss the matter publicly and spoke on condition of anonymity, told The Associated Press the administration “is considering” scrapping Pena Nieto’s visit to the U.S. “That’s what I can tell you.”

 Trump’s order came the same day Mexico’s foreign relations and economy secretaries arrived in Washington, and its timing was seen by many in Mexico as a slap in the face.